Scott W. Tinker: Switch

 The documentary film Switch (2012), subtitled in four languages, attempts a non-partisan, scientifically-based exploration of the global energy transition, the future of global energy production, and global energy demand.
-Switch won the “Best of Fest” prize at the Colorado Environmental Film Festival and it was selected as the opening night film of the D.C.
+Switch won the "Best of Fest" prize at the Colorado Environmental Film Festival and it was selected as the opening night film of the D.C.
 Environmental Film Festival in Washington As of January 2016, the film has been screened at over 600 universities and it has been seen by millions of people globally.

 The film is part of the Switch Energy Project, an energy education, and efficiency venture.

 Honors and awards

-Dr. Tinker was elected a Fellow of the Geological Society of America (GSA) in 2011, and he is an Honorary Member of the American Association of Petroleum Geologists (AAPG).
+Tinker was elected a Fellow of the Geological Society of America (GSA) in 2011, and he is an Honorary Member of the American Association of Petroleum Geologists (AAPG).
 He is the youngest recipient of the AAPG's Halbouty Distinguished Leadership Award (2016).
-Dr. Tinker has been nominated president of the American Geosciences Institute (2015–2016), AAPG (2008–2009), Association of American State Geologists (2007–2008), and Gulf Coast Association of Geological Societies (2011–2012).
-Dr. Tinker has served as a Distinguished Lecturer for AAPG (1997–1998), the Society of Petroleum Engineers (SPE) (2002), and GSA (Michael T. Halbouty Distinguished Lecturer, 2012).
-Dr. Tinker received the J. C. “Cam” Sproule Memorial Award for Best Paper published in AAPG Bulletin by an author 35 years or younger (1996) and the best paper published in the Journal of Sedimentary Research (1998).
+Tinker has been nominated president of the American Geosciences Institute (2015–2016), AAPG (2008–2009), Association of American State Geologists (2007–2008), and Gulf Coast Association of Geological Societies (2011–2012).
+Tinker has served as a Distinguished Lecturer for AAPG (1997–1998), the Society of Petroleum Engineers (SPE) (2002), and GSA (Michael T. Halbouty Distinguished Lecturer, 2012).
+Tinker received the J. C. "Cam" Sproule Memorial Award for Best Paper published in AAPG Bulletin by an author 35 years or younger (1996) and the best paper published in the Journal of Sedimentary Research (1998).